 As someone who has played and coached both for college and high school programs in our region – I’ve seen first-hand soccer’s course of plodding growth in the past 20 to 25 years in Western Pennsylvania.
 I can tell you that there’s nothing I would want to see more than watching the highest-level of soccer played where I live — to provide a fascinating new chapter to the Pittsburgh sports lore in the 21st century.

 That being said, it’s not going to happen anytime soon.

-The Riverhounds in their existence, have toiled between the second and third tiers of professional soccer — and in this time have mostly been stuck in a fight for relevancy, survival mode and stretches of mediocrity.
+The Riverhounds in their existence, have toiled between the second and third tiers of professional soccer — and in this time have mostly been stuck in a fight for relevance, survival mode and stretches of mediocrity.

 By all indications, under the direction of the current ownership and leadership, things seem promising as the Hounds are trying to turn the corner.
 For one thing, this year, they’ve put an exciting product on the field, with the USL’s Eastern Conference’s top scoring team.

-But they still have work to do.
+They still have work to do.

 Much of this MLS talk came to the forefront when the team moved into Highmark Stadium in 2013, as the new facility generated excitement, catching the attention of local sports fans and national media.
 At the time, some Riverhounds officials might have gotten carried away with some delusions of grandeur — touting the potential for even bigger things– dare we say it — that within ten years that they could be a legit contender to bring Pittsburgh a Major League Soccer franchise.